Goutte/quadsphere_lattice/README.md

 Features
 --------

-- [ ] Project to an ASCII net
+- [x] Project to an ASCII net
 - [ ] Un-project from an ASCII net
+- [ ] Find adjacent tiles
+- [ ] Find neighbor tiles
 - [ ] Unicode support

 Dependencies
 ------------

-This library has no particular dependencies, and should work with both python 2.7 (and above), and 3.4 (and above).
+This library has no special dependencies, and should work with both python 2.7 (and above), and 3.4 (and above).

 You will need the python package `unittest` to run the test suite.